Exporting to the EU – A guide for Canadian business

 - marketing requirements for marketing requirements for seeds and plant propagating material

 - health control of food and feed of non-animal origin[AM2]

 The EU is implementing the Regulatory Fitness and Performance Programme (REFIT) to review most of its legislation, including in food safety.
 This could result in proposals for changes to existing legislation.

 REFIT – Making EU laws simpler and less costly

 Chapter 4: Product safety and chemical safety

-For many products, the EU legislation is limited to establishing essential health, safety and environmental requirements, and leaves the technical details to voluntary European harmonized standards.
-Compliance with harmonized standards provides a presumption of conformity with the essential requirements they aim to cover, if their references have been published in the Official Journal of the European Union.
+For many products, EU legislation is limited to establishing essential health, safety and environmental requirements.
+Technical details are left to voluntary European harmonized standards that aim to ensure product safety across the single market.
+Compliance with harmonized standards provides a presumption of conformity with the essential requirements they aim to cover, providing their references have been published in the Official Journal of the European Union.

 Specific EU-wide harmonized rules apply to chemicals, biocides, plant protection products, cosmetics and pharmaceuticals.